 A personal guarantee is just what it sounds like.
 It gives your lender the right to pursue your (the guarantor’s) personal assets if your business defaults on a business loan.

 Small business lenders understand in many cases, that there is a relationship between the financial health of a small business and the financial health of the small business owner.
-This is one of the reasons why traditional lenders, the SBA, and many online lenders require a personal guarantee.
+This is one of the reasons why traditional lenders require a personal guarantee.

-Most lenders, including the SBA, share the point of view that, “This ensures that the borrower has sufficient personal interest at stake in the business.”
+Most lenders share the point of view that, “This ensures that the borrower has sufficient personal interest at stake in the business.”
 And will take all the steps in their power to make each and every periodic payment until the balance of the loan is paid in full.

 By agreeing to a personal guarantee, the business borrower is agreeing to be 100 percent personally responsible for repayment of the entire loan amount, in addition to any collection, legal, or other costs related to the loan.